desarrolla2/RSSClientBundle/README.md

 ## Coming soon

 * This client only was tested with RSS2.0 other format not guaranteed.
-* This client not provide any kind of cache.
-We like to provide APC cache or similar.
+* This client provide APC cache.
+We like to provide APC configuration soon.